-- New Relationships energy – Core of starting a new Relationship
+- 1. New Relationships Energy – Core of Starting a New Relationship

-- Starting a new relationship – Do’s and Don’ts
+- 9. Starting a New Relationship – Do’s and Don’ts

-If real life was a romantic comedy, your relationship would go something like this: the ultimate first meeting would have you locking eyes and knowing in your soul that they’re The One from the first look.
+If real life was a romantic comedy, your relationship would go something like this: the ultimate first meeting would have you locking eyes and knowing in your soul that they’re The One from that very first moment.
 (Going on sweet romantic dates, sunset strolls holding hands).
-To no one’s surprise, relationships tend to grow a little less cinematically in real life.
-The beginning of relationships are tough to steer but can also make or break the longevity of your romance.
+Sadly, but, to no one’s surprise, relationships tend to grow a little less cinematically in real life.
+The beginning of relationships are tough to steer.
+But can also make or break the longevity of your romance.
 Read on to learn more about new relationships, new relationship anxiety, and tips for starting a new relationship off on the right part.

 New relationship energy is a state of mind which we can experience in new romantic relationships.
 This involves intimacy and deep feelings.
-In addition, NRE begins with our new attractions and, with time, grows into full force when there’s mutuality.
+In addition, this energy begins with our new attractions and, with time, grows into full force when there’s mutuality.
 However, it’s possible for this to fade over time.
-The term indicates a difference between those feelings aroused in an “old” or ongoing relationship.

 Love is one of the most critical intense emotions known to human beings.
 There are many kinds of love,